OPMDG/check_pgactivity/README.rst

 ==========

-THRESHOLD given as warning and critical values can either be a raw number, a percentage, an interval or a size.
-Each available service supports one or more form (eg. a size and a percentage).
+THRESHOLDS provided as warning and critical values can be a raw numbers, percentages, intervals or a sizes.
+Each available service supports one or more formats (eg. a size and a percentage).

 \ **Percentage**\

- If threshold is a percentage, the value should finish with a '%' without space with the actual value.
-Eg.: 95%.
+ If threshold is a percentage, the value should end with a '%' (no space).
+ For instance: 95%.